Learn about the length, major cities, landmarks, and historical significance of Interstate 80, from its starting point to its ending point.

 - Cleveland, Ohio

-Whether you’re embarking on a road trip or simply commuting between cities, Interstate 80 provides a convenient and scenic route for travelers.
+Whether you’re embarking on a road trip or simply commuting between cities, Interstate 80 provides a convenient and scenic for travelers.
 The highway offers a mix of urban and rural landscapes, allowing you to experience the diversity of America’s terrain as you make your way across the country.
 So, pack your bags, hit the road, and explore the wonders that Interstate 80 has to offer.

 Starting Point of Interstate 80